agileactors/agile-actors-spring-boot-knack-authenticator/README.md

 This is a library that extends Spring Boot functionality and introduces an Authenticator that integrates with Knack API.

 ## Adding the library to your build
-To add a dependency on Guava using Maven, use the following:
+To add the library as a dependency using Maven, use the following:

 ```xml
 <dependency>